 The Benefits of Playing Skinny Singles Pickleball

-Many avid pickleball players prefer to play doubles, the main reason being that it’s less work and run around.
+Many avid pickleball players prefer to play doubles over pickleball singles, the main reason being that it’s less work and run around.
 So why play singles, or skinny singles for that matter?
 Here are the main benefits to playing skinny singles pickleball:

 - Improves shot accuracy